Prag8855/aab/content/guides/bicycle-in-berlin.md

     You can listen to music on your bicycle, but it must not be too loud.[^29] You must be able to hear sirens and horns.[^30] You can also make hands-free phone calls.[^31] If you get in an accident, and you wear headphones, you might not get money from the insurance company.[^32] They can say that you are partly responsible for the accident, even if you were the victim.
 - **You must hold the handlebars.**
     If you ride without hands, you can get a 5€ fine.[^20]
-- **You can't ride your bicycle in some parks.** When you enter a park, look for this sign.
-Sometimes, it will say that bicycles are forbidden.
+- **You can't ride your bicycle in some parks.**
+    Look at the signs near park entrances.
+Sometimes, bicycles are forbidden.
 If you ride your bicycle in these parks, you can get a 15€ fine.
-This happens often.

 ### Right of way